busoff/myos/GAS assembly.md

 - what is different to %ebp and %esp?
 - How `call` actually do?
- store the address of instruction follows `call` on stack
+ `push` the address of instruction follows `call` on the stack and `jump` to the given code location
 - How `ret` do?
- store the address saved by call on stack to `EIP`
+ pop the code location on stack and jump to that location by setting the location to `EIP`

 - How subroutine save local variable on stack